katorymnd/pawa-pay-integration/README.md

 A PHP SDK for integrating with the pawaPay API, enabling seamless payment processing, transaction management, and other key functionalities such as deposit, refund and payouts handling API calls.

+> **Note:** V1 is the default main codebase, but V2 has also been integrated so both can work simultaneously.

+## Folder structure

+>example\direct
+- Contains all curl sample requests with plain json raw output
+> example
+- Contains live or demo samples for each logic like deposit, refund and more.
+Both fontend and backend surgical logic samples.
+> data
+- Holds the configs for `mno_availability` and `active_conf` json files.

+> src
+- Holds the structure skeleton for pawaPay PHP SDK.
+> tests
+- Holds the test logics for the processes provided.

 ## Available Features

 The pawaPay PHP SDK includes a comprehensive set of features designed to facilitate seamless payment integration with real-time verification: